-Although it might seem foolish to use something that can get rid of so many positive applicants, it might surprise you to know that a large number of companies use them today.
-It’s believed that up to 90% of Fortune 500 companies use some form of an ATS due to the fact that they save time and resources from being used in the recruitment division.
+It might seem foolish to use something that can get rid of so many positive applicants.
+However, it might surprise you to know that a large number of companies use them today.
+It’s believed that up to 90% of Fortune 500 companies use some form of an ATS.
+This is due to the fact that they save time and resources from being used in the recruitment division.

-With more and more companies leaning towards this type of digitized recruitment process, it might be beneficial for the job seeker to assume that every position they apply for uses one of these systems and so your resume should be altered to suit.
+More and more companies leaning towards this type of digitized recruitment process.
+It is beneficial for the job seeker to assume that every position they apply for uses one of these systems and so your resume should be altered to suit.

 One simple error or a poor judgment in formatting means your resume could be instantly discarded, and it’s just not a risk that you should be willing to take.

-Applicant tracking systems are another area of proof where computers haven’t yet managed to do a job as well as humans, but there’s no denying that they do save companies a lot of time and money from manually sorting through resumes.
+Applicant tracking systems are another area of proof where computers haven’t yet managed to do a job as well as humans.
+There’s no denying that they do save companies a lot of time and money from manually sorting through resumes.

 Rather than avoiding jobs where you think an ATS might be in place, it’s better to be proactive and format your resume to suit these digital scanning systems so that you know you’re resume is making the cut each and every time.